mmog46/cabin_on_collio_dissertation.esp-r/README.md

 submitted in part fulfilment of the Degree of BEng(Hons) in Structural and Architectural Engineering at the University of Strathclyde.

-# What is this?
-No really, what is it?
+# No really, what is it?
 Imagine perfect knowledge of the performance of a building.
 How comfy is it?
 How much energy does it use?
 Will I get enough sun in it?
 Will I get mould on the walls or will it be a nice healthy environment to dwell